 - In the file ..\<ELMA folder>\UserConfig\configuration.config find tag <main connectionStringName="MainDB" … /> and add attribute commandTimeOut="360000", if there isn't one.
 If this attribute is already there, set its value to 360000 s.

 - An update may take a long time; the duration of this process depends largely on the database size and the database server capacity.
 Average time to update a 100GB database on a server with 16GB RAM and 4-core 2.4GHz is 5-8 hours.

 Configuring back up

 Before updating the system you must back up the database.
 You can configure automatic back up at each start of ELMA server.
 To do so, open the configuration.config file (to learn more about working with configuration files follow this link: https://kb.elma-bpm.com/admin/article-1192.html) find the line <main connectionStringName="MainDB" type="EleWise.ELMA.Extensions.MSSQL.MSSQLProvider, EleWise.ELMA.Extensions.MSSQL" backupPath=""/> and the backupPath="" parameter.
-If its value is not defined, than a back up copy will be created in the default directory.
+If its value is not defined, then a backup copy will be created in the default directory.
 For the Standard edition, it is C:\Program Files\Microsoft SQL Server\MSSQL10_50.MSSQLSERVER\MSSQL\Backup.
-If you specify the backupPath="" parameter, then a back up copy will be created in the specified path, e.g. backupPath=" C:\Newfolder\backup".
+If you specify the backupPath="" parameter, then a backup copy will be created in the specified path, e.g. backupPath=" C:\Newfolder\backup".

 Manual back up

-Manual back up procedure is descibed in the following articles:
+Manual back up procedure is described in the following articles: